kiakeshmiri/process-runner/rfd/0-process-runner.md

 ## Structure

-In order to guaranty maintaiabilty, readability and decoupling logic from domain, the project if complying domain driven design pattern.
+In order to guaranty maintainability, readability and decoupling logic from domain, the project if complying domain driven design pattern.
 This pattern provides a way to use different ports like http through openapi, GRPC, ...

 for the purpose if this demo only GRPC port is included.